-The Stroke Association of Victoria (SAV) is the only dedicated community-based support service for people re-entering their lives after having a stroke.
+The Stroke Association of Victoria (SAV) is a dedicated community-based support service for people re-entering their lives after having a stroke.

 We have Stroke Support Centres and Peer Stroke Support Groups across Victoria, focused on ensuring community inclusion for stroke survivors.